Focus Forward Volume 5: Using Downtime to Improve Your Siteby Erin Maynard

 Secure Your Site

 Setting up your website to use an SSL/TLS certificate not only secures your site, but it also helps your Google ranking.
 SSL/TLS certificates encrypt and protect information as it transmits to and from your server, and knowing your site has one will give your customers peace of mind.
 How do they know your site is protected?
 The address bar of your site will display a closed padlock icon, and the address will be preceded by https, instead of http.
-This indicates that the site uses the Hypertext Transfer Protocol Secure protocol for communication, and communication between the visitor and the webserver are encrypted.
+This indicates that the site uses the Hypertext Transfer Protocol Secure protocol for communication, and communication between the visitor and the webserver is encrypted.
 Otherwise, the padlock icon will appear unlocked, and visitors will know to proceed with caution.
 In fact, a whopping 85 percent of online shoppers avoid unsecure websites.

 Moderate Your Comments

 It’s important to monitor your comments, especially during a time when more people are engaging with sites—and when people are more likely to be short-tempered.
-While some companies choose to disable commenting in general, doing so cuts you off from an interactive communication tool that can help your build brand loyalty.
+While some companies choose to disable commenting in general, doing so cuts you off from an interactive communication tool that can help you build brand loyalty.
 And with 64 percent of millennials and 53 percent of baby boomers wanting more ways to interact with brands, it makes more sense to moderate your comments than to prohibit them altogether.

 Careful monitoring won’t just help you get rid of the bad.
 It can also help you strengthen your relationships with your customers.
 When you answer questions, or even just “like” a user’s comment or photo, you’re showing visitors that your brand goes out of its way to be engaging—and that’s how customers feel valued and appreciated.